-That’s a great point, and a totally inspired train of thought.
-There’s a lot to be said for the letting the brain wander and explore.
+That’s a great point and a totally inspired train of thought.
+There’s a lot to be said for letting the brain wander and explore.

 With such a love of classic engravings, have you tried your hand at doing your own?
 Is that something you’d be interested in doing?
 How much of your work is hand-drawn, if at all?

 I have zero interest in pursuing that which is fortunate as I likely have zero amount of the skill needed to match even the poorest engraving technique.
 Back during the frontier days, I drew all my posters pretty much with the Pink Swords flyers.
 I wanted to be the next Kozik or Coop, as my aping in those early posters clearly reveals.
 However, my predominantly phallic celebrations met with mittened applause.
 As I said earlier, nowadays I generally don’t have time to pursue illustration much.